Protecting the ones that are protecting us all

 Lung cancer produces symptoms that most people would expect.
 These symptoms are tied to the basic functions of our lungs.
 These symptoms include:

-• Coughing.
-Coughing that doesn’t go away or gets worse.
+Coughing that doesn’t go away or gets worse

-• Chest pain.
-Pain that gets worse with laughing, coughing, or deep breathing.
+Pain that gets worse with laughing, coughing, or deep breathing

-• Wheezing.
-Wheezing is that high-pitched whistling sound that happens when exhaling.
+Wheezing is that high-pitched whistling sound that happens when exhaling

 What sort of symptoms would be considered unexpected, shocking, or surprising?
 These signs and symptoms don’t appear to be related to our lungs.
 The general public would not expect these indicators or signals to be a warning of lung cancer.

-First responders such as police officers, paramedics, firefighters, and others are regularly exposed to traumatic events.
-This can affect their mental health, leading to traumatic stress injuries.
-Traumatic stress injuries include many mental health conditions that can interfere with a First responder’s professional and personal life: anxiety, depression, post-traumatic stress disorder (PTSD), and related disorders like addictions.
+First responders, including police officers, paramedics, firefighters, and others, are regularly exposed to traumatic events.
+This exposure can impact their mental health, leading to traumatic stress injuries.
+These injuries may include a range of mental health conditions that can affect a first responder’s professional and personal life, such as anxiety, depression, post-traumatic stress disorder (PTSD), and related disorders like addiction.

-It is essential to be aware of the signs and symptoms of these injuries and the resources available to help first responders cope with the stress.
-Here you will find Signs and Symptoms for a broad range of traumatic stress conditions and self-assessment tools to help you recognize and measure your symptoms.
+It is crucial to recognize the signs and symptoms of these injuries and to be aware of the resources available to help first responders manage stress.
+Here, you will find information on the signs and symptoms of various traumatic stress conditions, along with self-assessment tools to help you identify and evaluate your symptoms.

 Common signs and symptoms of traumatic stress injuries include: